TheSecretSquad/chess/README.md

 >
 > I would move the inner enums out of the Square enum into their own file.
 Having one class per file is 'usually' the thing to do.
 >
+> You may notice I enabled the tests to run in parrallel - you want the feedback loop to be as quick as possible.
+Write a test, run it, add code, refactor, repeat. etc
+>